nmarsollier/viaduct/docs/content/docs/resolvers/resolver_annotation.md

 ## Variables

 The fragments in `@Resolver` annotations can contain variables.
 These variables can be bound to values in one of two ways:

 1. Via the `variables` parameter in `@Resolver`
 2. Via the resolver’s variable provider

-#### @Resolver variables Parameter
+#### @Resolver variables parameter

 Variables may be bound using the `variables` parameter of `@Resolver`, which is an array of `@Variable` annotations.
-For example, consider this Resolver configuration for the field `MyType.foo`: that takes an argument `include`:
+For example, consider this resolver configuration for the field `MyType.foo` that takes an argument `include`:

 ```kotlin
 @Resolver(